Kumarmehta019/Museum-Mapper/README.md

 <img width="450" alt="Home" src="https://user-images.githubusercontent.com/88886169/147878538-19704ac9-64bd-48e2-96e2-cdd0d5f39935.png"> <img width="450" alt="Index" src="https://user-images.githubusercontent.com/88886169/147878543-22a500f8-2de8-4a13-862c-c62f5bd679af.png"> <img width="450" alt="Register" src="https://user-images.githubusercontent.com/88886169/147878551-125d7493-15b7-4619-a3a5-00b076c220d4.png"> <img width="450" img height="340" alt="Screenshot 2022-01-02 at 14 21 09" src="https://user-images.githubusercontent.com/88886169/147878755-80600529-dab2-4ea7-9a31-39a7997c7e80.png">

+### Work Split:

+We all built out the backend together but the front-end tasks were split as follows:

+#### 1. Sapphire:
+Sapphire worked on the filter panel, filtered museums, map page, register and login pages.
+Sapphire worked on the error handling and CSS for her components.

+#### 2. Isaac:
+Isaac worked on the show all museums page, single museum page, adding and deleting from favourites and the ratings functions.
+Isaac worked on the error handling and CSS for his components.

+#### 3. Oliver:
+Oliver worked on the logo, home page, standout museums, profile page and helped Isaac with the adding to the favourites function.
+Oliver worked on the error handling and CSS for his components.

+#### 4. Kumar:
+I worked on the navbar, footer, carousel feature, map data and some styling for the profile and single museum page.
+I worked on the error handling and CSS for my components.

 ### Getting Started: